on orders of $85 or more

 - Bridget Scully, who arrived in Nova Scotia in 1826

-- Matthew Scully, aged 29, a labourer, arrived in Saint John, NB aboard the ship "Sea Horse" in 1833
+- Matthew Scully, aged 29, a labourer, arrived in Saint John, New Brunswick aboard the ship "Sea Horse" in 1833

-- Michael Scully, aged 23, a labourer, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- Michael Scully, aged 23, a labourer, arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

-- Dennis Scully, aged 24, a labourer, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- Dennis Scully, aged 24, a labourer, arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

-- Judith Scully, aged 27, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- Judith Scully, aged 27, arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

 Scully Settlers in Australia in the 19th Century